Updated on: October 2, 2025

 Bottom Line:

-Avira provides 100% malware detection, a lightweight scanner, and an excellent set of tools to protect Windows PCs.
-The software updater keeps all applications and drivers updated, which is really important for device security.
-Plus, Avira’s password manager and system tune-up features are some of the best on the market.
+Avira provides 100% malware detection, a lightweight scanner, and an excellent set of tools to protect Windows 10 and 11 PCs.
+The software updater keeps all applications and drivers updated, which is vital for device security.
+Plus, Avira’s password manager and system tune-up features are among the best on the market.
 Avira Prime is a little pricey, but it comes with a 60-day money-back guarantee.

-8. Kaspersky — Best for Ease of Use
+8. Malwarebytes — Best for Basic Cybersecurity Protections

 Bottom Line: